-Have you submitted an application for the recognition of your professional qualifications?
+Have you submitted an application for the recognition of your professional qualification?
 Did the competent authority for the recognition procedure in Germany determine that your qualifications cannot be fully recognised due to missing qualifications?
 In such cases, you can attend a qualification programme in Germany in order to acquire the missing theoretical and/or practical skills.
 Examples of this would be company training courses, technical training courses, preparatory courses or job-related German language classes.
-To take part in those programmes, you require a residence title for the recognition of foreign qualifications (Section 16d AufenthG (German Residence Act)).
+To take part in those programmes, you require a residence title for the recognition of foreign qualifications (Section 16d on the Residence Act - AufenthG).

 To find out whether you require a visa to enter Germany, see Who Needs a Visa?